hammer-L/EECS498_repo/README.md

-This is a repp for self-learn eecs498.
+This is a repp for self-learning eecs498.